darrinjamessneddon/reciprocal_spouge/CONTRIBUTING.md

 TODO - list what to do here

 ## Code of Conduct
-We abide by the Contibutor Covenant Code of Conduct.
+We abide by the Contributor Convenant Code of Conduct [Link to CODE_OF_CONDUCT.md].
+By participating in this project you agree to do the same.
+Please be respectful and collaborative.

 ## Getting Help
 TODO